Hope Masterton Waddell: Missionary work in Nigeria

-He subsequently gained Church of Scotland Mission approval for a mission Nigeria in 1845, and he arrived in the village of Old Calabar in 1846 accompanied by former members of his congregation who wished to “carry the gospel to their native land".
+He subsequently gained Church of Scotland Mission approval for a mission in Nigeria in 1845, and he arrived in the village of Old Calabar in 1846 accompanied by former members of his congregation who wished to “carry the gospel to their native land".
 In 1847 he moved the mission to Creek Town and worked educating the local population, teaching them English and converting them to Christianity.
 He made attempts to stop the practice of infanticide in the area, building a settlement for twins and their mothers so as to isolate them from the rest of the population, and allowing them to live.
 In addition, he managed to procure various agreements to abolish human sacrifice in the surrounding area.
 He also worked to limit the spread of what was most likely yellow fever in the villages, through use of calomel.
 While in Nigeria he learned Efik and built a relationship with King Eyo Honesty II, the ruler of the area at the time.

 Following a leave of absence in 1853, the relationship between Waddell and his colleagues at the mission began to become strained, a possible cause for his eventual retirement from the mission in 1858, officially due to illness.